-On the western slopes of the McBride Plateau, open woodlands give way to the vast open spaces of the savanna.
-Here in Undara Volcanic National Park, rich volcanic basalt soils, covered in a sea of seasonal grasses, conceal the Undara lava tube.
-This geological tunnel of global significance extends under a ribbon of remnant dry rainforest.
+On the western slopes of the McBride Plateau, open woodlands give way to open savanna.
+Here in Undara Volcanic National Park, rich volcanic basalt soils covered in a sea of seasonal grasses, conceal the Undara lava tube.

 ‘Undara’ is an Aboriginal word meaning ‘long way’.
 The park protects one of the longest lava tube cave systems in the world.